| 1. Brass or bronze

 color for the number.
 You can't see the number at any distance.
 It blends

-in like a chameleon.
+in with the rest of the stone.
 The number needs a color of its own, distinct from the

 19. Wood engravings.
 From a distance, wood engraved numbers are